Adaro

 PT Makmur Sejahtera Wisesa (MSW)

-MSW marked the Adaro Group’s first downstream step into the power sector.
-It built, owns, and operates AEI’s first power project, a 2x30 MW power plant in Tabalong, South Kalimantan, which powers Adaro Indonesia’s operations.
-MSW power plant uses circulating fluidized bed (CFB) technology, suitable for the combustion of higher moisture coals like AI’s E4000 as it reduces nitrous oxide emissions due to the low combustion temperature and uses electrostatic precipitators to eliminate ash emissions.
+MSW marks AEI’s first downstream step to the power sector in 2013.
+MSW built, owns and operates AEI’s first power plant of 2x30 MW capacity in Tabalong, South Kalimantan, which supplies power for Adaro Indonesia (AI)’s operations.
+MSW power plant uses circulating fluidized bed combustion (CFBC) suitable for high-moisture coal combustion like AI’s E4000 product because it can reduce nitrogen oxide emission due to low combustion temperature and the use of electrostatic precipitator for eliminating ash emission.

 PT Tanjung Power Indonesia (TPI)

-PT Tanjung Power Indonesia is a consortium company owned by AP (65%) and PT East-West Power Indonesia (35%), a subsidiary of Korea East-West Power Co Ltd., to build and operate a 2x100 MW coal-fired power plant in the Tabalong regency, South Kalimantan, and to sell electricity to PLN under a Power Purchase Agreement (PPA) for a period of 25 years from the COD.
+PT Tanjung Power Indonesia (TPI) is a consortium company between AP (65%) and PT EWP Indonesia (35%), a subsidiary of Korea East-West Power Co Ltd., which built and operates 2x100 MW CFPP in Tabalong, South Kalimantan, to sell power to PLN under power purchase agreement of 25 years since the commercial operation date.
+In 2023 or the fourth year of operations, TPI achieved actual average availability factor 92.2% out of the 83.6% target, and produced 1,297,555.12 MWh power for PLN Kalimantan.

 PT Bhimasena Power Indonesia (BPI)